8 Ways to Get More From Your Garmin Data With Companion Apps

 True personalized coaching means a system that knows your data, your patterns, and your constraints, and adjusts recommendations accordingly.

-What fills the gap: AI running coaches represent the latest approach to this problem.
+Where companion apps help: AI running coaches represent the latest approach to this problem.
 Platforms like Gneta use your full Garmin data history to provide coaching that genuinely adapts to you, not just to your stated fitness level.

-6. Poor Data Export and Portability
+6. Data Export and Portability

 Try getting a comprehensive export of your Garmin Connect data.
 You can download individual activities as FIT or GPX files, and Garmin does offer a bulk data export through their GDPR tools.
 But getting structured, analysis-ready data out of Garmin's ecosystem is harder than it should be.